 How long does a price spike last?

 A price spike, by definition, will be very brief – usually one, and occasionally two 30-minute trading periods.
-The prices around a spike might be higher than normal as the price lifts, and then subsides back to normal levels.
+The prices around a spike might be higher than normal as the price lifts, and then subside back to normal levels.

 How much does a price spike cost?

 It depends how much electricity you use in that half hour period, and what price the spike hits.
 Here you can see what different levels of electricity consumption at different prices will cost:

 How much electricity you use depends on what you have running.
 Some common appliances use roughly* the following amounts in half an hour: